-- 4.1 Everyone has a 'role to play' in 'Location Vocation' delivery.
-It is a vital element driven by careers 'champions' across our entire Academy curriculum.
-PSHEE however, contributes significantly to the distinct delivery of 'Location Vocation lessons and thus our Careers programme (Appendix A).
+- 4.1 Everyone has a role to play in "Location Vocation" delivery.
+It is a vital element driven by careers 'champions' across our Academy curriculum.
+PSHEE contributes significantly to the distinct delivery of "Location Vocation" lessons and our Careers programme (Appendix A).
 Learners in Year 7 and 8 receive 1 hour per week discreet PSHEE and learners in Year 9 and 10 receive 1 hour per week of PSHEE and RE combined.
 All PSHEE lessons will be delivered by a core team.
-Where non-specialist staff are deployed to deliver PSHEE, the associate assistant headteacher for personal development will quickly identify and provide/signpost integral support/ training to develop deliverers expertise in the subject. - 4.2 'Location Vocation' lessons, clearly identified within the PSHEE curriculum overview roadmap (Appendix B), have been developed in consultation with the Careers Leader, Careers Adviser, learners and parents/carers, and in accordance with the PSHEE association, the national body of PSHEE, Programme of Study recommended by the DfE and mapped against the eight Gatsby benchmarks and CDI Framework for Careers, Employability and Enterprise Education (2018). - 4.3 Content is appropriately sequenced within planned schemes of work, tailored to the needs of all our learners and local community in order ensure its effectiveness.
-PSHEE deliverers are responsible for adapting their teaching, ensuring learning is delivered in ways accessible to all abilities, will encourage learners to ask questions, engage in class discussion and ensure topics are delivered sensitively so as not to stigmatise learners because of their home circumstances.
+Where non-specialist staff are deployed to deliver PSHEE, the associate assistant headteacher for personal development will quickly identify and provide/signpost integral support/ training to develop the deliverer's expertise in the subject. - 4.2 'Location Vocation' lessons, clearly identified within the PSHEE curriculum overview roadmap (Appendix B), have been developed in consultation with the Careers Leader, Careers Adviser, learners and parents/carers, and in accordance with the national PSHE association Programme of Study, recommended by the DfE and mapped against the eight Gatsby benchmarks and CDI Framework for Careers, Employability and Enterprise Education (2018). - 4.3 Content is appropriately sequenced within planned schemes of work, tailored to the needs of our learners and the local community in order to ensure its effectiveness.
+PSHEE deliverers are responsible for adapting their teaching, ensuring learning is delivered in ways accessible to all abilities.
+They will encourage learners to ask questions, engage in class discussion and ensure topics are delivered sensitively to avoid stigmatising learners because of their home circumstances.